H301HistoryHarvest/H301HistoryHarvest/_stories/TextAnalysis.md

 ## Process of analysis

 - Collection of transcripts

+The collection of the transcripts went smoothly.
+Thanks to the class, and additional help transcribing the interviews fairly early along in the process.
+It was as simple as having a file full of them added to our Text Analysis Box folder.

 - Separate objects into three different groups: *Apparel, Household items and Miscellaneous*
 - Group transcripts based on object groups